THE FIRST GREAT PLATONIST

 "For at that time [before the demiurge did his work] nothing had a share in these proportions save by chance, and there was nothing at all worthy of being called by the names we now use, such as fire or water or any of the others.
 Rather he first set all of these in order, then constructed this universe from them; a single living being containing within itself all living beings both mortal and immortal.
 He himself was indeed the artificer of the divine beings and he commanded his own offspring to undertake the creation of the mortals.
 And they, imitating their father, received the immortal beginning of soul, then fashioned a mortal body in a globe around it, for it, and bestowed the entire body as its vehicle and also built on another form of soul in the body: the mortal form" (Timaeus 69b),

-We can begin to understand a large part of Aristotle's contribution to philosophy if we understand him as trying to remove the problems he sees in this picture of reality in the Timaeus.
-He accepts, as we will see, that there is teleology in nature but rejects that things are the way the are because of the actions of a divine maker.
-He understands the existence of living things in terms of forms but does not think these forms exist as Timaeus describes them.
+We can begin to understand Aristotle's approach and contribution to philosophy if we understand him as trying to remove the problems he sees in this picture of reality in the Timaeus.
+Aristotle accepts, as we will see, that there is teleology in nature but rejects that things are the way the are because of the actions of a divine maker.
+He understands the existence of sensible things in terms of forms but does not think these forms exist as Timaeus describes them.
 Instead of the existence of the receptacle, Aristotle has what he calls matter.

 Existence in the World of Natures